 They expected a loud indignation, screams, shouts, and possibly even a lynch.
 But everyone was either loyal to the promise to hear him out, or simply too shocked to do anything.

 ‘As we all know, since the Great Tĥarrenæ of Rɨɨnø invented their Time Machine four hundred years ago, it has only been used once.
 Great Tĥarrenæ used it themselves to travel just eight days back into the past in order to prevent a deadly disaster in the thermonuclear power plant of Ikkonu.
-They failed miserably, because of the inherit rules of the Universe.
+They failed miserably, because of the inherent rules of the Universe.
 The Law of Immense Reaction.’

-(Or how humans call it: the butterfly effect.)
+(Or how humans call it: The Butterfly Effect.)

 ‘The Ikkonu power plant is still standing today and none of its thousands of employees has been harmed, but Tĥarrenæ’s mission is considered a horrible failure nonetheless.
 Maybe their very presence in Ikkonu, maybe some of their words, maybe just what they had for dinner instead what they had had in the original timeline – some petty detail has triggered a series of unfortunate events that eventually led to the horrible tragedy which was the Civil War.
 Millions and millions of mendrɨans died a horrible death from hands of each other, making it the greatest tragedy in the entire history of mendrɨankind.’